-Less than half of American women know what the biggest threat to their health is.
+Less than half of American women know the biggest threat to their health is heart disease.
 Learn more about it — and how to reduce your risk.

 A recent survey by the Women’s Heart Alliance backs this up.
 The survey found that 45% of women between the ages of 25 and 60 didn’t know that heart disease is the No. 1 cause of death among women.
 On top of that, less than a third of women surveyed had asked their doctors about heart disease.